FortiethAtom4/nanoscrape/README.md

 List up to date as of 5/22/2024
 - There is a bug with automated logins which causes the scraper to time out after the page loads.
     - This bug MAY be fixed now, but tests are still ongoing.
+Use with caution.
-- There is a bug for Ciao chapters where a blank image is scraped and downloaded.
+- There is a bug for Ciao chapters where an extra blank image is scraped and downloaded.
 For some reason in testing it always seemed to be ordered at the same index.
 This bug does not affect valid images, and chapters appear to still be successfully scraped, but it disrupts the scraper's page numbering which can be very annoying for long chapters.